Giroux’s power-play goal lifts Flyers past Blue Jackets 3-2

 Pitlick tied it with 1:29 left in the first, burying his own rebound past a sprawling Korpisalo for his second.

-Columbus regained the lead back with 35 seconds left in the period with Jones’ one-timer off tic-tac-toe passing from Oliver Bjorkstrand along the right wall and Gustav Nyquist behind the net.
+Columbus regained the lead with 35 seconds left in the period with Jones’ one-timer off tic-tac-toe passing from Oliver Bjorkstrand along the right wall and Gustav Nyquist behind the net.

+Foligno admitted he was frustrated by the Blue Jacket’s effort in the loss, their first to the Flyers at home in regulation since 2005.

+“We lost tonight because of what we did,” Foligno said.
+“We were shooting ourselves in the foot with so many penalties. … This is not going to be the recipe for winning.”

-NOTES: Philadelphia’s James van Riemsdyk played in his 700th NHL game. … Sean Couturier is the 21st player in Flyers history to appear in 600 games for the club. … Columbus has scored first in nine straight games. … Bjorkstrand extended his point streak to five games.
+NOTES: Philadelphia’s James van Riemsdyk played in his 700th NHL game. … Sean Couturier is the 21st player in Flyers history to appear in 600 games for the club. … Columbus has scored first in nine straight games. … Bjorkstrand extended his point streak to five games. … The Blue Jackets lead the NHL in one-goal games (17).

 UP NEXT